bhisaac/5eFP/5eFP-SRD.md

 When you describe an action not detailed elsewhere in the rules, the GM tells you whether that action is possible and what kind of roll you need to make, if any, to determine success or failure.

-Return discarded actions at the start of a game session.
-You return any discarded actions at the beginning of your turn.
+Return your discarded actions at the start of a game session.
+You return your discarded actions at the beginning of your turn.

 ## Action

-You discard your action on your turn to activate most game features, spells, and abilities.
+You discard your action on your turn to activate most game features, spells, and attacks.

 ## Reaction